CodingItWrong/outsidein.dev/docs/vue/index.md

 For deploying frontend applications there's no service simpler than Netlify.
 Choose your repo, enter a build command, and your app will be built and deployed.
 We won't use the following feature in this tutorial, but it's easy to add a custom domain to your app as well, with an automatically-provisioned SSL certificate.

+## What's Next

+Now that we've reviewed the tech stack we'll be using, it's time to get it set up.
+In the next chapter we'll create our application, the environment it runs in, and do some setup for our development process.

 [axios]: https://github.com/axios/axios
 [cypress]: https://www.cypress.io/
 [github-actions]: https://github.com/features/actions